telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/charts.md

 ---
 title: Charts
 page_title: Charts | UI for ASP.NET Core HtmlHelpers
-description: "Learn the basics when working with the Charts Html helper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
+description: "Learn the basics when working with the Charts HtmlHelper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
 slug: htmlhelpers_charts_aspnetcore
 ---

-# Charts HtmlHelper
+# Charts HtmlHelper Overview

 The Charts HtmlHelper extension is a server-side wrapper for the [Kendo UI Charts](http://docs.telerik.com/kendo-ui/controls/charts/overview).